safx/ejdb/_sources/doc/ql/ql.txt

 ``{query, $addToSetAll: {fieldpath1: [...], fieldpath2: [...], ...}}``

-Add a set of values to the array of every `fieldpath` specified in the query, in this case every value will be added only if it was not contained in the target array.
+Add a set of values to the array of every `fieldpath` specified in the query.
+In this case every value will be added only if it was not contained in the target array.

 .. seealso::
     The `$addToSet` and `$addToSetAll` are the dual operations to